What is the Hart-Scott-Rodino Act?

 Pre-merger notification and filing fee

-The Hart-Scott-Robin Act requires that before a merger, acquisition, or tender offer can be completed, the parties involved must file the Notification and Report Form for Certain Mergers and Acquisitions.
+The Hart-Scott-Rodino Act requires that before a merger, acquisition, or tender offer can be completed, the parties involved must file the Notification and Report Form for Certain Mergers and Acquisitions.
 The form is also known as the HSR Form or the Premerger Notification Report.
-The report is filed with the FTC and the antitrust division of the Department of Justice, who then undertake a review of the transaction to determine if it violates any of the antitrust laws.
+This report is filed with the FTC and the Antitrust Division of the Department of Justice, who then undertake a review of the transaction to determine if it violates any antitrust laws.

 As of June 2018, transactions ranging between $84.4 million to $168.8 million are charged a filing fee of $45,000.
 The next filing fee tier ranges between $168.8 million and $843.9 million, which prescribes a filing fee of $125,000.
 Transactions valued over $843.9 million are charged a filing fee of $280,000.
 Filing fees are paid to the FTC, and they are managed by the Federal Trade Commission and the Antitrust Division of the Department of Justice.